Wexford Science & Technology, LLC

 Where university, industry, & community merge revealing new ideas & opportunities.

 With a vision to dismantle the traditional barriers between education, business, and community interests, Aggie Square is a joint venture between the project developer, Wexford Science & Technology, LLC, one of the nation’s top public research universities – the University of California, Davis (UC Davis), and the City of Sacramento.
-Aggie Square will be a multi-use, innovation district adjacent to the UC Davis Medical Center and along the Stockton Boulevard corridor.
-Envisioned to implement best practices and foster inclusive economic development, Aggie Square will harness UC Davis’ research while hosting private industry partnerships and local start-ups offering new jobs to Sacramento residents and accommodating classrooms and student housing, enhancing the community.
+Aggie Square is a multi-use, innovation district adjacent to the UC Davis Medical Center and along the Stockton Boulevard corridor.
+Envisioned to implement best practices and foster inclusive economic development, Aggie Square harnesses UC Davis’ research while hosting private-industry partnerships and local start-ups that offer new jobs to Sacramento residents, and it accommodates classrooms and student housing, enhancing the community.

-Having performed utility master planning services on the UC Davis Sacramento campus since 2013, AEI serves as the engineer of record for this multi-phased, transformative project, providing mechanical, electrical, piping/plumbing (MEP), fire protection, security and technology consulting and design, along with Pivotal Lighting Design’s architectural lighting design solutions.
-Replacing a dated surface parking lot, Aggie Square will span 8.25 acres and support the university efforts as well as private sector endeavors, such as research programs in science, technology, and data, continuing and professional education, collaborative working spaces, residential housing, and catering and retail services.
+Having performed utility master planning services on the UC Davis Sacramento campus since 2013, AEI served as the engineer of record for this multi-phased, transformative project, providing mechanical, electrical, piping/plumbing (MEP), fire protection, security and technology consulting and design, along with Pivotal Lighting Design’s architectural lighting design solutions.
+Replacing a dated surface parking lot, Aggie Square spans 8.25 acres and supports the university's efforts and private-sector initiatives, including research programs in science, technology, and data, continuing and professional education, collaborative workspaces, residential housing, and catering and retail services.

-Beginning construction in 2022, Phase 1 of Aggie Square will be over 1 million square feet of core and shell space.
-It comprises four primary buildings anchored by UC Davis programs yet supplying rentable space for industry investments and community-based partnerships.
+Phase 1 of Aggie Square includes more than 1 million square feet of core-and-shell space.
+It comprises four primary buildings, anchored by UC Davis programs, that provide rentable space for industry investments and community-based partnerships.

-At its core will lie the Square, an open, central space surrounded by diverse amenities and hubs, fostering an environment conducive to brainstorming, teamwork, and creativity.
+At its core lies the Square, an open, central space surrounded by diverse amenities and hubs, fostering an environment conducive to brainstorming, teamwork, and creativity.
 Connected by ‘The Paseo,’ a scenic tree-lined pathway, the entire complex converges at the Square, creating seamless accessibility.

 Among the four new structures is the Life Sciences, Technology & Engineering East (LSTE-E), a seven-story, 326,000-square-foot facility housing cutting-edge laboratories, incubators (Wexford ConnectLabs), offices, support spaces, and retail services.
 Parallel to the west, LSTE West (LTSE-W) mirrors its counterpart but incorporates the potential for a top-floor Current Good Manufacturing Practices (CGMP) space.
 The Life-Long Learning Tower (LLL), an 11-story, 334,000-square-foot high-rise, integrates offices, research spaces, classrooms, conference facilities, a café, and the Wexford Innovation Hall and Assembly Hallas well as access points to the LSTE-E on the first and second floors.

 A unique facet of Aggie Square is the collaborative layout across LSTE-E, LSTE-W, and LLL buildings, blending laboratories, incubators, and communal spaces to merge academic and corporate research initiatives.
-This intentional design aims to foster collaboration and expedite the discovery, educational, and implementation processes.
+This intentional design fosters collaboration and expedites the discovery, educational, and implementation processes.

 Addressing housing scarcity in Sacramento, the Housing and Market Plaza offers 190 apartment units across five floors, primarily for UC Davis students and affiliates.

-The plaza aims to bolster local and sustainable food initiatives by providing support for food literacy and education, featuring a pavilion for farmers' markets, offering healthy food options, and hosting community-oriented programs.
+The plaza aims to bolster local and sustainable food initiatives by supporting food literacy and education, featuring a pavilion for farmers' markets, offering healthy food options, and hosting community-oriented programs.

 Aggie Square substantially contributes to Sacramento's economic landscape and environmental sustainability.
-With exacting project demands, such as natural gas bans, the project adheres to the University of California’s Office of the President (UCOP) Carbon Neutrality Initiative, which pledges improved energy efficiency, utilization of renewable energy sources, and building electrification.
-The project also surpasses the California Building Standards Code (Title 24-2019) and incorporates other Aggie Square-specific policies to catalyze achieving ambitious sustainability objectives.
+Given exacting project demands, such as natural gas bans, the project adheres to the University of California’s Office of the President (UCOP) Carbon Neutrality Initiative, which pledges to improve energy efficiency, use renewable energy sources, and electrify buildings.
+The project also exceeds the California Building Standards Code (Title 24-2019) and incorporates other Aggie Square-specific policies to help achieve ambitious sustainability objectives.

 The project design is set to exceed the energy use intensity target of 95 kbtu per square foot per year (kbtu/sf-yr) for LSTE-E and 50 kbtu/sf-yr for the LLL facility, coupled with a targeted 36 percent reduction in water use by 2025.
 Aligned with the University of California's commitment to achieving net-zero carbon emissions by 2025, Aggie Square is dedicated to sustainability and carbon neutrality, seeking LEED Gold certification to underscore its environmental responsibility and high-performance building design.

-In pursuing the goal for Aggie Square to be all-electric and powered by 100-percent clean electricity, to exemplify UC Davis’s and Wexford’s commitment to electrification and a decarbonized future, AEI leverages its expertise in sustainable engineering planning and design across the campus’ MEP infrastructure.
+Aggie Square is all-electric and powered by 100-percent clean electricity, exemplifying UC Davis’s and Wexford’s commitment to electrification and a decarbonized future.
+AEI leverages its expertise in sustainable engineering planning and design across the campus’s MEP infrastructure.
 This includes innovative elements, such as heat recovery chillers, air source heat pumps for heating water and domestic hot water, CO2 heat pumps for process steam makeup water preheat, exhaust heat recovery coilers, active chilled beams, air quality sensing demand control ventilation for Gross Anatomy, and variably exhaust discharge based on wind tunnel testing.

 Both LSTE-E and LLL buildings feature fully electric HVAC systems utilizing heat recovery chillers for primary heating and cooling.
 The LSTE-E employs exhaust heat recovery coils within exhaust fan units, while the LLL incorporates heat pump chillers as a secondary heating source.
 Additionally, the LSTE-E has electric boilers for secondary heating and electric steam generation capabilities.
 AEI's commitment aligns seamlessly with Aggie Square's broader sustainability objectives, further reinforcing its position as a pioneer in environmentally conscious and forward-thinking development.